NidhiKaura/nk-wordpress-plugins/README.md

 ## 📦 Available Plugins

-- **Initial Settings** – Automate common WordPress setup steps like permalinks, default cleanup, homepage creation, menu setup and media default sizes — all in one click.
+- **Initial Settings** – Automate common WordPress setup steps — all in one click.

+## 📌 Features

+    ✅ Sets pretty permalinks (/%postname%/)

+    🗑️ Deletes default posts, pages, and Hello Dolly plugin

+    🏠 Creates a Home page and sets it as the front page

+    🖼️ Configures custom image sizes (thumbnail, medium, large)

+    📄 Creates commonly used starter pages like About, Contact, Privacy Policy, etc.

+    📋 Automatically creates and assigns a navigation menu

+    ⚙️ Ideal for developers, freelancers, and agencies building new WordPress sites

 📥 How to Install